Malgas Island Marine Protected Area: Climate

-The climate of the South-western Cape is markedly different from the rest of South Africa, which is a summer rainfall region, receiving most of its rainfall during the summer months of December to February.
-The South-western Cape has a Mediterranean type climate, with most of its rainfall during the winter months from June to September.
+The climate of the Southwestern Cape is markedly different from the rest of South Africa, which is a summer rainfall region, receiving most of its rainfall during the summer months of December to February.
+The Southwestern Cape has a Mediterranean type climate, with most of its rainfall during the winter months from June to September.

 During the summer the dominant factor determining the weather in the region is a high pressure zone, known as the Atlantic High, located over the South Atlantic ocean to the west of the Cape coast.
-Winds circulating in an anticlockwise direction from such a system reach the Cape from the south-east, producing periods of up to several days of high winds and mostly clear skies.
+Winds circulating in an anticlockwise direction from such a system reach the Cape from the southeast, producing periods of up to several days of high winds and mostly clear skies.
 These winds keep the region relatively cool.
-Because of its south facing aspect Betty's Bay is exposed to these winds.
+Because of its south-facing aspect Betty's Bay is exposed to these winds.

-Winter in the South-western Cape is characterised by disturbances in the circumpolar westerly winds, resulting in a series of eastward moving depressions.
-These bring cool cloudy weather and rain from the north west.
-The south westerly winds over the South Atlantic produce the prevailing south-westerly swell typical of the winter months, which beat on the exposed coastline.
+Winter in the Southwestern Cape is characterised by disturbances in the circumpolar westerly winds, resulting in a series of eastward moving depressions.
+These bring cool cloudy weather and rain from the northwest.
+The southwesterly winds over the South Atlantic produce the prevailing southwesterly swell typical of the winter months, which beat on the exposed coastline.